This Other Eden (Harding novel)

 This Other Eden is a 2023 novel by American writer Paul Harding.

-Composition and writing
+Background

-The novel presents a fictionalized version of Malaga Island, dubbed "Apple Island" in the book.
+The novel presents a fictionalized version of Maine's Malaga Island, dubbed "Apple Island" in the book.
+It's based on the historical record of when "Maine forcibly removed all residents of a mixed-race fishing community on a small island off the coast of Phippsburg in 1912."

 Harding began the earliest version of the novel by writing a scene featuring Mrs. Hale, a character from his novel Enon.
-In the scene, Mrs. Hale and members of her family sit in a meadow, and observe an unknown person, inspired by Charles Ethan Porter, painting.
+In the scene, Mrs. Hale and members of her family sit in a meadow, and observe an unknown person, inspired by a Charles Ethan Porter painting.

 Reception

-According to literary review aggregator Book Marks, the novel received mostly "Rave" reviews.
 Danez Smith, in a review published by The New York Times, praised Harding's prose.
 In a review published by the Financial Times, Catherine Taylor also praised Harding's writing.

-Writing for the The Los Angeles Times, Mark Athitakis compared the book unfavorably to Harding's previous works.
+Writing for The Los Angeles Times, Mark Athitakis compared the book unfavorably to Harding's previous works.
 Athitakis also wrote that Harding's writing was "fussed over".

+Some historians and those with family ties to the island claimed the novel includes harmful myths about the island's residents that historians have tried to correct.